gitatmax/pacmax/README.md

 <img src="icon.png" width="100px" title="Search Pacmax">

-Pacmax is a collection of resources usable by the awesome macOS application, Alfred (no affiliation, by the way).
-Alfred is more or less Apple’s Spotlight on steroids.
-Pacmax’s goal is to bring the awesome packages and their creators to light with easy browsing & sharing tools.
+Pacmax was assembled as a way for [Alfred](https://alfredapp.com) lovers to find and share their favorite workflows, snippets, and themes.
 With this workflow you can quickly get to and filter results on Pacmax's Explore page!

 ## Setting Up